ysyk2021/thinking-differently-innovative-approaches-to-solving-complex-problems/src/chapter-7-2.md

-# Techniques for Applying These Approaches to Complex Problems

 In this chapter, we will explore techniques for applying the approaches discussed in this book to solve complex problems.
 The strategies outlined in previous chapters provide a strong foundation for thinking differently and approaching problems with innovation and creativity.
 By employing these techniques, individuals can tackle complex problems more effectively.
 Let's delve into these powerful techniques for applying innovative approaches.